ibm-cloud-docs/cephaas/host_mapping.md

 {: note}

-## Mapping block volume using Terraform
+## Mapping block volume by using Terraform
 {: #mapping-host-to-volume-tf}
 {: terraform}